yhc2717/starter-hugo-research-group/content/authors/陈迪/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Changsha University of Science and Technology
+  - name: Xi'an University of Technology
     url: 'School of Economics and Management'

 # Short bio (displayed in user profile at end of posts)